-What's NEW?
+What's New?

 TONHC continues to vaccinate following guidelines from CDC.
 TONHC is now offering COVID-19 vaccinations for persons in Phases 1A, 1B, and 1C who live on, work with, or are members of the Tohono O'odham Nation or other tribes (please see the vaccine section for details).
 Residents of Pima County and other counties who are not associated with the Tohono O'odham Nation will receive vaccine through their health jurisdictions.
-COVID-19 vaccine demand outpaces supply and local clinics are expanding as supply becomes available.
-Arizona has started to incorporate COVID-19 vaccination to phase eligible groups through some retail pharmacies.